-The centrepiece is a Quran-inspired Animals Workshop where children learn about animals mentioned in the Holy Quran through storytelling and hands-on activities.
-The workshop connects Islamic teachings with wildlife education in an age-appropriate format.
+The programme's highlight is an innovative Quran-inspired Animals Workshop where young visitors discover creatures mentioned in the Holy Quran through engaging storytelling and interactive activities.
+This educational approach seamlessly connects Islamic teachings with wildlife conservation awareness.

-Emirates Park Zoo and Resort holds prestigious memberships with WAZA (World Association of Zoos and Aquariums) and AZA (Association of Zoos & Aquariums).
-The facility houses around 1,125 animals across 250 species, from elephants to aquatic life.
+Emirates Park Zoo and Resort maintains prestigious affiliations with WAZA (World Association of Zoos and Aquariums) and AZA (Association of Zoos & Aquariums).
+The facility cares for approximately 1,125 animals representing 250 species, ranging from majestic elephants to diverse aquatic life.

-The Ramadan Iftar Package costs Dhs 195 per person and includes zoo access, children's activities, cultural entertainment, and the Iftar meal.
+The comprehensive Ramadan Iftar Package is priced at Dhs 195 per person, covering zoo admission, all children's activities, cultural entertainment, and the complete Iftar meal.

 What are the dates for Ramadan Nights at Emirates Park Zoo?